 Trigger switch

-The V10 uses the same trigger switch as the earlier generation Dyson vacuums.
+The V10 uses the same trigger switch as earlier-generation Dyson vacuums.
 Squeezing it for extended periods can be tiring on the wrist and arm.

-Whether or not this is a useful feature will depend on your preference.
+Whether or not this is a valuable feature will depend on your preference.

-Other brands, like Tineco, utilize the same trigger switch, but these vacuums come with a lock that holds it at the on position without having to be squeezed.
+Other brands, like Tineco, utilize the same trigger switch; however, these vacuums come with a lock that holds it in the on position without squeezing it.

 Dyson has not made the change in the V10 or the V11.